Anshul123B/Shopping-Cart/Shopping Cart/Readme.md

 5. The cart total is automatically updated as you add or remove items.

 6. When you're ready to check out, click the "Close" button.

-7. Fill in the required user information and click "Place Order."

-8. If you try to place an order without filling in all the required fields, you will see validation error messages.

-9. After successfully placing an order, you will see a confirmation message.

-10. To start over, click the "Clear Cart" button.

 ## Customization